openepicdev/maintaine.rs/source/derberg.md

 This is a long story to tell.
 In short, by putting the community first and everything else later, the most successful programs we’ve implemented to grow the community are:

 - **Dedicated participation in mentorships** ([GitHub](https://github.com/asyncapi/community/tree/master/mentorship)).
 We also set up our own mentorship program.
+We're pushing for a new concept we call `Maintainership`, which focuses not on creating new projects but on mentoring people on how to become a maintainer and how complex and responsible a role it is.
 - **AsyncAPI Conference** ([conference.asyncapi.com](https://conference.asyncapi.com/)) – rather than a single annual event that requires extensive travel, we hold multiple events and host smaller sessions at well-established conferences.
 This approach allows us to reach a larger, more diverse audience in different locations.
+I recommend you [read in detail how from an online one-day event we scaled to most of the continents with multiple events a year](https://www.brainfart.dev/blog/foss-grow-through-events) so you can learn how such an approach can help you gain funding for the projects and friends that help to scale your community.

 We also run other community programs.